rsnakin/esp8266Meteo/README.md

    ```bash
     pio run --target upload
    ```
+5. Use `flashFS.src/prepareDataLinux.pl` or `flashFS.src/prepareDataWin.pl`
+to compress `.html`, `.js`, and `.css` files into `.gz` format (if needed — the `data/` folder may already contain pre-compressed web UI files), and automatically copy them into the `/data/` directory for uploading to LittleFS.

-5. Upload the frontend assets to LittleFS:
+6. Upload the frontend assets to LittleFS:
    ```bash
     pio run --target uploadfs
    ```